Political Science Courses

 205 Introduction to Political Theory (4)

 Introduces students to the classic works of political philosophy.
 Readings address issues of justice, obligation, equality, the common good, human rights, the role of reason, aims of government, and the nature of politics.
 Students consider the power of ideas in political life.
-Offered every fall.
+Offered spring of even-numbered years.

 206 Introduction to Comparative Politics (4)